 Exit capacity

 This section covers the commercial exit capacity release processes and their part in the network development process.
+We are required by our Licence (Standard Special Condition A57.
+Exit Capacity Planning) to have in place processes and to undertake activities for the purpose of managing its NTS exit capacity planning and ensuring its booking process is efficient, for all the parties involved, to a reasonable and proportionate extent.

 Long-term exit capacity bookings